HenryDayHall/CORSIKA8/COLLABORATION_AGREEMENT.md

 The CORSIKA project consists of the contributions from the scientific community and individuals in a best effort to deliver the best possible computing performance and physics output.
+The MCnet guidelines developed by [www.montecarlonet.org](www.montecarlonet.org) are copied in [MCNET_GUIDELINES](MCNET_GUIDELINES) -- they provide a very good additional scope that contributors should read and follow.

+All possible
-All possible liability and licensing question are strictly handled by the adopted software license.
+liability and licensing question are strictly handled by the adopted software license.